 Through The Force Awakens, things you will see, other places.
 The future….the past.
 Old friends long gone.
 Friends – like Han Solo, Luke, Leia and Chewbacca.
 Even the Millennium Falcon is back in action (and being disrespected) again.

-Thirty years after Return of the Jedi, the New Republic has formed a Resistance under Princess-turned-General Leia to do battle with the First Order, an organisation birthed from the evil Empire and led by a supreme leader Snoke.
+Thirty years after Return of the Jedi, the New Republic has formed a Resistance under Princess-turned-General Leia to do battle with the First Order, an organisation birthed from the evil Empire and led by a supreme leader named ‘Snoke’.

-Stars of the excellent sci-fi thriller Ex Machina, Oscar Isaac and Domnhall Gleeson, appear on opposite sides of the force.
+Stars of the excellent sci-fi thriller Ex Machina, Oscar Isaac and Domnhall Gleeson, appear on opposite sides.
 Gleeson plays sneering Snoke underling General Hux, and Isaac is wisecracking Resistance pilot Poe Dameron, who makes fun of Vader wannabe Kylo Ren straight to his (masked) face.

-A tall, spindly figure with a long lugubrious face, the actor’s intensity lends itself to the most subversive, feral creation in the saga.
+A tall, spindly figure with a very unique look, the actor’s intensity lends itself to the most subversive, feral creation in the saga.

 Gwendoline Christie’s stormtrooper Captain Phasma is underused – although Game of Thrones fans will no doubt recognise steadfast warrior Brienne’s distinctive voice under that chrome bucket.